-NOTE: The SS025, SS050, SS088 systems utilize a Headmaster control valve to control head pressure at low ambient applications, therefore require a specific initial charging procedure as outlined below.
-The SS200 system does not use this method of low ambient control (utilizes fan cycling), but can accept initial charge into the liquid receiver port the same way and the system has the same capacity.
+NOTE: Models DS025, DS050, WGS40 and WGS75 utilize a Headmaster control valve to control head pressure at low ambient applications, therefore require a specific initial charging procedure as outlined below.

 Determining the amount of charge - When "refrigerant side" head pressure control is utilized on a system, one of the most important factors is determining the total system refrigerant charge.
 While on most packaged units the amount of charge is listed on the unit, the required charge for a field built-up system cannot be listed by the manufacturer.
 Charge is usually added when the system is started up until "proper" system performance is reached.
 However, this is not satisfactory and if the system is to function properly year-round, the correct amount of extra charge must be calculated ahead of time.